⚠️⚠️⚠️

 1. Implicit parallelization via future

-The simplest way to parallelize demografr analyses is via the R package future.
+The simplest way to parallelize demografr workflow is via the R package future.

 The magic of future lies in its ability to set up parallelized schemes of arbitrary topologies by automatic scheduling of jobs across a given number of CPUs distributed even across several remote compute servers.